 - Kansas City Chiefs in Super Bowl 54

-You can see who the favorite was each year with our Super Bowl odds history.
+You can see who the favorite was each year with our past Super Bowl betting lines.

-The Rams are currently 4.5-point favorites against the Bengals in the 2022 Super Bowl.
+The 49ers are currently 2-point favorites over the Chiefs in the 2024 Super Bowl.

 This trend has recently reversed, though …

 Underdogs have had a lot of success in the Super Bowl lately.
-Looking to the last ten, underdogs have won seven of them outright.
+Looking to the last 12 big games, underdogs have won eight of them outright.

-The New England Patriots and Kansas City Chiefs are the only teams who have won the Super Bowl as the favorite in the last ten years —New England did it in Super Bowl 51 and 53.
+The Los Angeles Rams, New England Patriots, and Kansas City Chiefs are the only teams who have won the Super Bowl as the favorite in the last 12 years —New England did it in Super Bowl 51 and 53.

-The Los Angeles Rams are favored to win the 2022 Super Bowl, making the Cincinnati Bengals the underdogs.
-Bettors are currently siding with the underdog Bengals, as the NFL public money breakdown shows the majority of the moneyline bets and betting handle are on Cincinnati.
+The San Francisco 49ers are favored to win the 2024 Super Bowl, making the Kansas City Chiefs the underdogs.
+Bettors are currently siding with the underdog Chiefs, as the NFL public betting splits show the majority of the moneyline bets and money are on Kansas City.

 Super Bowl 36 marked the first time the NFL’s championship game was played in February.
 It has only been played in January once since then.

-The last six Super Bowls to feature a male-led halftime show were:
+The last seven Super Bowls to feature a male-led halftime show were:

 - Super Bowl 55 (The Weeknd) – the Buccaneers upset the Chiefs